ibm-cloud-architecture/refarch-eda/docs/kafka/readme.md

 * Aggregation of event coming from multiple producers.
 * Monitor distributed applications to produce centralized feed of operational data.
 * Logs collector from multiple services
+* Implement [event soucing pattern](../evt-microservices/ED-patterns.md) out of the box
 * Manage loosely coupled communication between microservices.
-(See [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh.md#asynchronous-loosely-coupled-solution-using-events) I present a way to support a service mesh solution using asynchronous event)
+(See [this note](https://github.com/ibm-cloud-architecture/refarch-integration/blob/master/docs/service-mesh.md#asynchronous-loosely-coupled-solution-using-events) where I present a way to support a service mesh solution using asynchronous event)

 ## Key concepts

-The diagram below presents the key components, we are detailing in this section:
+The diagram below presents Kafka's key components:

  ![](images/kafka-hl-view.png)

 ### Brokers

-* **Kafka** runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers.
+* **Kafka** runs as a cluster of one or more **broker** servers that can, in theory, span multiple data centers (really possible if the latency is very low at the 10ms or better).
 * The **Kafka** cluster stores streams of records in **topics**.
 Topic is referenced by producer to send data too, and subscribed by consumers.

-In the figure above, the **Kafka** brokers are allocated on three servers, with three data replicas.
+In the figure above, the **Kafka** brokers are allocated on three servers, with data within the topic are replicated three times.

 ### Topics